Online reputation management: a guide for small businesses

 Avoid offering incentives for reviews, as this violates most platform policies and can result in your reviews being removed.

 How you respond to reviews shapes how potential customers see your business.
 A thoughtful reply to a negative review can turn a complaint into a demonstration of your professionalism.
-Ignoring feedback suggests you don't care, and data confirms this: 89% of consumers are more likely to choose a business that replies to all reviews.
+Ignoring feedback suggests you don't care, and data confirms this: 80% of consumers are more likely to choose a business that replies to all reviews.
+Research also shows that business owners who do not respond to reviews earn 9% less revenue on average.

 "Engage with reviews, whether they're good or bad," says Farid.
 "Thank people for positive feedback, but acknowledge bad reviews too.
 A constructive reply shows that you care and are committed to being better."